Funny thing about hiking beyond your twenties. Almost no one is left. And the very few who still get outdoors are very hardcore!

 And that is the beauty of the Monte Vista Hiking Trail.
-You see all sort of desert plants and flowers, you get a great view from the top of Las Cruces and the Organ Mountains, but unlike nearby Soledad Canyon or Desert Peaks National Monument, there is a very local, old "New World" feel.
-The people I meet there - and there are far fewer - tend not to be tourists or transplants, but hikers and mountain bikers very tied to the area by deep roots.
+You see all sort of desert plants and flowers, and you get a great view from the top of Las Cruces and the Organ Mountains.
+Unlike nearby Soledad Canyon or Desert Peaks National Monument, there is a very local, old “New World” feel.
+The people I meet there – and the trail is lightly trafficked – tend not to be tourists or transplants, but hikers and mountain bikers very tied to the area by deep roots.
 They are good people, and this loop is easily one of my favorite hikes in the area or anywhere.

 From CO 77 (Dripping Springs Road) out of Las Cruces, watch south, to your right, just after you pass Tortugas, A-Mountain, for a dirt parking lot and sign for Monte Vista Trail.
 Upon parking, head south by foot or mountain bike, hugging the foothills as the trails turn west.
 This is an amazing area, and there are plenty of trails to explore if you deviate from the mountain.
 Thus plus an abundance of growth including ocotillo, prickly pear, various yucca and wildflowers, away from the pervasive creosote, make return visits year around very worthwhile.

 Tortugas Mountain Observatory